 Ireland-Irish Aid (Irish Aid) is the Irish government’s programme for overseas development.
 The Development Co-operation Division of the Department of Foreign Affairs and Trade manages the programme.
 Irish Aid’s priority areas include gender equality, ending hunger, HIV/AIDS and climate change.
 Irish Aid became an IATI member in 2008 and first published to the IATI Registry in July 2013.

 Irish Aid remained in the lower end of the ‘fair’ category for the 2020 Index.
 Its frequency of publication was still low as Irish Aid is publishing less than quarterly.
 It published just over half of the indicator data in the IATI format.

 Irish Aid scored close to full points for all organisational and planning indicators.
 Its lack of an aid data portal and less than comprehensive country strategies documentation lowered its score.
 All other documentation, such as annual reports and audits, was up to date.

 Irish Aid scored below average for the project attributes component.
 It fully published titles, actual dates, sectors, and implementing partners to the IATI Registry, but did not publish other key data such as descriptions, planned start dates, and sub-national locations in any format.

-Irish Aid scores for five out of seven indicators of the joining-up development data component.
-Aid type, finance type, flow type and tied aid status are published to IATI and tenders are consistently made available in other formats.
-While contracts are sometimes provided on the organisation’s website, no conditions are published.
+Irish Aid scored for four out of seven indicators in the joining-up development data component.
+It published aid type, finance type, flow type, and tied aid status to the IATI Registry.
+It did not make conditions data, contracts, or tenders available in other formats.

-- Ireland-Irish Aid should aim for quarterly, if not monthly, publication.
+- Irish Aid should aim for quarterly, if not monthly, publication.

-- It should prioritise the publication of more financial and budgetary data, to include project budget data and commitments in particular.
+- It should prioritise the publication of more financial and budgetary data that includes project budget data and commitments in particular.